Valeron01/DiffusionImageToImage/README.md

 # DiffusionImageToImage
-This is my implementation of the diffusion Image-to-Image model
+This is my implementation of the diffusion Image-to-Image model.
+Paper: https://arxiv.org/pdf/2111.05826.pdf